ACADEMICS / SSU SUMMER SCHOOL

 The SSU Summer School is here to spark your prophetic imagination, upscale your education, and promote critical and creative consciousness in a world of conflict and violence.
 These curated courses are open to anyone regardless of whether or not you’re already a student at SSU.
 Take one or take them all, and gain credit and a Certificate of Completion, or just audit one or more courses for your own personal enrichment.

 All courses are fully accredited university courses and are a chance to experience what it is like to study at SSU.
-And any new students can apply any summer courses to a certificate or master's program if you decide to continue your studies with us (some restrictions apply).
+And any new students can apply up to two summer courses to master's program or one course to a certificate program if you decide to continue your studies with us (some restrictions apply).

 TUITION AND FEES: